fabrizzio-gz/ant-colony-simulation/Readme.md

 ## Running the simulation

+[Live demo](https://editor.p5js.org/fabrizzio.gz/present/DjnUc_40Y) (code may not be up to date with repo).

-Open `main.html` with your preferred browser.
+Alternatively, `git clone` repo and open  `main.html` with your preferred browser.

 ## Dependencies